Magen2018/Magen2018.github.io/life/index.md

 ---
-layout: Life
+layout: post-list
-title: Record the life
+title: All Posts
-excerpt: "A List of Life"
+excerpt: "A List of Posts"
 comments: false
 ---